CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-cluster/lustre-import-from-S3-bucket.md

 Someone with administrative permissions should eable the spot instances IAM Policy: AWSEC2SpotServiceRolePolicy

 An alternative way to enable this policy is to login to the EC2 Website and launch a spot instance.
-The service policy will be automatically created, that can then be used by Parallel Cluster.
+The service policy will be automatically created, that can then be used by ParallelCluster.

 ### Submit a 72 pe job 2 nodes x 36 cpus